All Episodes

 I know you guys are a lot of you are here on vacation, but it was yet another crazy day in the United States of America.

-Few hours ago, he fired James Comey, the director of the FBI, which is kind of like OJ firing Judge Edo halfway through the trial.
+Donald Trump, who maybe you haven't heard is president now, a few hours ago, he fired James Comey, the director of the FBI, which is kind of like OJ firing Judge Ito halfway through the trial.

-He fired the director of the FBI while the director was investigating his people, the possible collusion with uh Russia.
+He fired the director of the FBI while the director was investigating his people, the possible collusion with Russia.

 This is unbelievable.